The entropy method for reaction-diffusion systems without detailed balance: first order chemical reaction networks: Introduction and Main results

 Due to the structure of the network, it is expected that species belonging to source or transmission components are subsequently losing mass such that the concentrations decay to zero in the large-time behaviour as time goes to infinity.
 In contrast, the species belonging to a target component converge to an equilibrium state, which is determined by the reactions within this component and by the mass "injected" from other components.

 Since the source and transmission components do not converge to positive equilibria, the relative entropy method used for weakly reversible networks is directly not applicable.
 Instead, for each component $C_i$ we will modify the entropy method by introducing an \emph{artificial equilibrium state with normalised mass}, which balances the reaction within $C_i$.
 The artificial equilibrium will allow us to consider a quadratic functional, which is similar to the relative entropy in weakly reversible networks and which can be proved to decay exponentially to zero.
-This result is stated in the following Theorem: \begin{theorem}[Exponential decay to zero of source and transmission components] \\ For each $C_i$ being a source or a transmission component, there exist explicit constants $C>0$ and $\lambda_i>0$ such that, for any specie $S_{\ell} \in C_i$, the concentration $u_{\ell}$ of $S_{\ell}$ decays exponentially to zero, i.e.
+This result is stated in the following Theorem: \begin{theorem}[Exponential decay to zero of source and transmission components] \\ Given an arbitrary first order reaction network partitioned into linkage classes and consider (w.l.o.g.) any corresponding connected subnetwork $\mathcal{N}_{\mathcal{L}}$.
+Assume for $\mathcal{N}_{\mathcal{L}}$ that all diffusion coefficients $d_i$ are positive.